raneree/PageRivet/README.md

 ## English

-PageRivet 2.3.1 is a portable Windows desktop editor for static web projects.
-It supports project-relative HTML, CSS, JavaScript, YAML, Markdown, SCSS, MJS, and TypeScript source files through the same validation, history, recovery, export, and MCP approval boundaries.
+PageRivet 2.3.3 is a portable Windows desktop editor for static web projects.
+It supports project-relative HTML, CSS, JavaScript, YAML, Markdown, SCSS, MJS, and TypeScript source files through the same validation, history, recovery, export, and MCP safety boundaries.

-### What's new in 2.3.1

-- YAML: `.yml`, `.yaml`
-- Markdown: `.md`, `.markdown`
-- SCSS: `.scss`
-- ES modules: `.mjs`
-- TypeScript: `.ts`
-- A dedicated text-source editor tab with syntax highlighting
+### Main features

+- Manage multiple HTML, CSS, and JavaScript files
+- Manage YAML, Markdown, SCSS, MJS, and TypeScript sources
+- Manage images, fonts, video, audio, documents, data, web assets, and 3D models
+- Syntax highlighting, code search, and line navigation
+- Static project preview powered by WebView2
+- HTML, CSS, JavaScript, and UTF-8 text-source validation
-- Source lifecycle support across save, Save As, file watching, history, recovery, and export
+- Project History, Undo/Redo, Recovery, file watching, and export
-- Five new MCP tools for reading and managing these sources

-PageRivet does not compile SCSS or TypeScript and does not render Markdown in this release.
+- Korean and English UI
+- A local MCP server with 56 AI collaboration tools
+- A bundled Bridge for Claude Desktop

 ### Quick start

-1. Download `PageRivet-2.3.1-Windows-x64-Portable.zip` from the official Releases page.
+1. Download `PageRivet-2.3.3-Windows-x64-Portable.zip` from the official Releases page.
 2. Extract the complete archive.
 3. Run `PageRivetLauncher.exe` from the top-level directory.

 The .NET runtime is included.
 Microsoft Edge WebView2 Runtime is required for preview.
 MCP credentials and recovery data are stored under the Windows user profile and are not included in the portable folder.

+PageRivet targets static front-end projects.
+It preserves SCSS and TypeScript sources but does not compile them, and it does not run backend servers or framework build pipelines.